RinGhalSun/RinGhalSun.github.io/_pages/about.md

 Team Collaborator
 ======
-eing a part of the Zhejiang University AI + X team has allowed me to collaborate with like-minded professionals and students, pushing the envelope in the integration of AI with various disciplines to solve real-world problems.
+Being a part of the Zhejiang University AI + X team has allowed me to collaborate with like-minded professionals and students, pushing the envelope in the integration of AI with various disciplines to solve real-world problems.